mvdh7/calkulate/docs/index.md

 All the results you need are stored in a standard pandas DataFrame at `tdata.table`.

-We have to put a little more preparatory work in to start from e.g. a VINDTA dbs file, but it's essentially the same process as above:
+However, we have to put a little more preparatory work in to start from e.g. a VINDTA dbs file, but it's essentially the same process as above:

 ```python
 import calkulate as calk